 - The administration of a drug to temporarily stop the feeling of pain in a child.

 - Limited to children who have severe physical or mental disability or are difficult to manage.
 Service is limited to 3 times every 12 months

 - Non-intravenous administration of drugs, limit 3 times per year

 - The injection of medication to treat illness or disease.

 - Covered services necessary to relieve pain and discomfort on an emergency basis.

 Hospitalization – Treatment requires Prior Authorization

-- Hospitalization for dental treatment is covered only if a child's health is so jeopardized that procedures cannot be safely performed in the dental office; and/or, the child is so uncontrollable due to emotional instability or developmental and sedation has been
+- Hospitalization is covered if the child cannot be safely treated in the dental office or if the child is uncontrollable because of emotional instability or developmental disability.